 RealityTest will begin in this new direction by looking carefully at several forms of Time Travel, assisted somewhat by the discarnate H.G.
 Wells, dead since 1946.
 Wells, one of the modern world's first futurists (see Anticipations of the Reaction of Mechanical and Scientific Progress Upon Human Life and Thought published in 1901 when he was 35) and author of The Time Machine, a work of fiction published in 1895, is no less intrigued by contemporary developments, although his current perspective is naturally quite changed from that of his living self.
 RealityTest is pleased to offer his present day thoughts as filtered through the minds of various mediums and presented using technnologies entirely lacking during his lifetime.

 [Editor's note: Is there any simple way to know, with any certainty, that we have indeed accessed Wells?
 No. When Wells first identified himself through these utterances, privately, he did so apologetically, as though not expecting to be believed.
 At that time, RealityTest hadn't thought to make them public.
 Wells or not, or even the greater being of Wells -- scrunching itself into the shape of its departed earth personality -- or not, it doesn't matter; the essays are interesting all by themselves and could just as well be treated as an unusual form of creative writing.
 There is more to this, however, underlying connections which make this all quite plausible.
-These will be explored here or in Explorer at some future date.]
+These will be explored here at some future date.]

 This section will continue to grow (along with associated sections) as RealityTest develops it.
 RealityTest opens it by defining time travel as the transcendence of the apparent linear nature of time.